Woodlands: 14,000 acres (8200 commercial woods, 2,500 native pine wood)

 We employ around 75 full time and 60 seasonal staff.

 The estate is heavily invested in tourism, mainly through our day visitor exhibition and private functions at Blair Castle and our 300 pitch caravan park.
-We also provide activities for visitors such as land rover tours, tractor tours and pony trekking.
+We also provide activities for visitors such as land rover and tractor tours

 We lease over 200 houses to locally employed people as their primary homes and a further 180 houses are provided to staff, retired staff and let farm staff.